NUStreaming/BoB/README.md

 ```

 If the `outvideo.yuv` and `outaudio.wav` are generated at the current folder, it means your bandwidth estimator has connected to AlphaRTC successfully.

+# The experiments that we run in the paper

+- First build the environment in environmant folder by `make all`
+- run ./run_with_tc in the parent folder.

+After the test runs finish it will create a results\_{$date} folder where $date will be the time the experiment is run.